breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Graphs, efficiently

 One issue with efficient representation of graphs is space complexity.
-Suppose we have a graph with 10<sup>5</sup>=100,000 nodes, but only a single edge.
-We will need 10<sup>5*2</sup> bits, or about 1 GB to store it in adjacency matrix form, whereas if we use an adjacency list, we will need only ⌈ 2\*log<sub>2</sub>10<sup>5</sup> ⌉ = 34 bits.
+Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
+We will need $$10^{5\times 2}$$ bits, or about 1 GB to store it in adjacency matrix form, whereas if we use an adjacency list, we will need only $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
 Unclear.
 The solution is to use sparse matrices.
 That was easy.

 Another, thornier, problem with graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including Hamiltonian paths and subgraph isomorphism.
 If so, how are we supposed to do any computation if every operation may take nondeterminstic polynomial time?
 Computer science people are mostly concerned with worst case complexity, which rarely ever occurs in practice.
 Real world isomorphism can be solved quickly using approximate algorithms, such as the one we saw earlier.